Tips to Help Parents Plan for the Upcoming School Year

 Full Article

 Summer days offer time to focus on play, creativity, and family fun.
-If most days also include time for reading, children will better maintain skills they’ve been working on during the school year.
-Here are tips for families to keep kids engaged in reading.
+Reading can also be fun!
+If summer days include time for reading, it helps children keep the skills they worked on during the school year.
+PAVE has some tips for families to keep kids interested in reading, while still having fun!

 Check your child’s reading level